×

 A Chinese herb called Ginkgo Biloba, is well known for curing vertigo problems.
 It controls blood flow to the brain to alleviate vertigo and balance problems.

-According to a study published in the International Journal of Otolaryngology, Ginkgo biloba is just as effective in treating vertigo.
+A study in the International Journal of Otolaryngology suggests that Ginkgo biloba is equally effective in managing vertigo.

 Ginger Tea